BABrandes/Observables/README.md

 from observables import XValue, Publisher from observables.core import Subscriber

-# Create observable values (each has its own central HookNexus)
+# Create observable values (each has its own central Nexus)
 temperature = XValue(20.0)
 display_temp = XValue(0.0)